Consistent Bedtime Routine for Young Children

 Then kiss your baby’s goodnight!
 We say our special good nights and the kids can settle in their beds for the night.
 They love the extra snuggles and kisses to help them relax to go to sleep.

-Remember, your bedtime routine will continue throughout the night.
-A consistent bedtime routine can help your child’s sleep cycle and they will sleep through the night better.
+Remember, your new routine will continue throughout the night.
+A consistent bedtime routine with enough hours of sleep can help your child’s sleep cycle and they will sleep through the night better.

-Do you have a great bedtime routine for your children?
+Do you have a predictable bedtime routine for your children?

 Share it in the comments below!